editasmedicine/calitas/README.md

 # CALITAS

-This repository is home to **CALITAS**, a _CRISPR/Cas-aware ALigner for In silico off-TArget Search_.
+This repository is home to **CALITAS**, a _CRISPR-Cas-aware ALigner for In silico off-TArget Search_.
 CALITAS implements a customized gapped alignment of guide sequences to genomes and other reference sequences, returning consistent and non-redundant alignments.

 ## Overview